pynbody/pynbody/docs/tutorials/parallelism.rst

     shared memory.
 However if it is killed with a ``kill -9`` or similar, it is not possible to free the shared memory.
 This is generally not a huge problem because the memory will just get paged out to disk and then finally freed on the next reboot.
-However, on some linux systems there is a limit to the total amount of shared memory that can be allocated, and so e.g. on PBS systems you should really try to avoid letting the process be killed by the scheduler, and/or clear up after yourself if this happens (which can be as simple as ``rm -f /dev/shm/pynbody-*`` on linux systems).
+However, on some linux systems there is a limit to the total amount of shared memory that can be allocated, and so e.g. on PBS systems you may need to clear up after yourself if a job is killed by the scheduler.
+You can do this by hand using ``rm -f /dev/shm/pynbody-*``.
+(Even if other users have active shared memory segments, this will only delete your own.)